dungpt3003/hedera-knowledge-graph-builder/README.md

 4. Rename the `subgraph.template.yaml` file to `subgraph.yaml`.

-5. Add the deployed contract address to the `address` property and the start block number in the `startBlock` property in the `subgraph.yaml` file.
+5. Add the deployed Greeter contract address to the `address` property and the start block number to the `startBlock` property in the `subgraph.yaml` file.

-6. Add the API endpoint URL to the `ethereum` property in the `docker-compose.yaml` file.
+6. Add the Hashio Testnet API endpoint URL to the `ethereum` field under the `environment` object inside the `docker-compose.yaml` file.

 7. Start the local graph node: